 “Lean meats – think beef, lamb, chicken, eggs, tofu and fish; nuts, milk and Greek yoghurt, and beans are all good sources of protein that are readily available," says Professor Noakes.

 "Pop lean grilled meat or boiled eggs on a green salad for an easy lunch – or pop some smoked salmon into two slices of wholegrain bread with avocado for spread and some leafy greens for a portable sandwich”.

-New in 2018 is the Protein Balance program - a plan based on the latest nutritional science.
+Check out our Protein Balance program - a plan based on the latest nutritional science.
 Research shows that by redistributing protein more towards breakfast leads to reduced cravings, improved muscle metabolism and weight loss.